zowe/zac/meetings/2019-01-16/Agenda.md

 - Message IDs OMP and ZWE reserved from IBM
 - RACF Class ZOWE and Posit 607 reserved by IBM
 - ECVT Allocated - 4-byte slot 144 in the area pointed to by ECVTCTBL (the 4 bytes at offset x'23C') to the OMP.
+- (Update info@openmainframeproject.org as the registration point for these resources)
 - Pending install of Metal C on River
 - Explorer Update
+  - Liberty is removed.
+USS and JES are functional.
+MVS is pending.
+An extra week is requested.
-- When will we start dropping nightly builds for 1.0 for widespread testing (including ZSS)
+- When will we start dropping nightly builds for 1.0 for widespread testing (including ZSS).  nightly builds are available  ... no release candidates yet.
+- APIML - SSO integration with the Desktop ... currently can be disabled.
+Explorer will not be ready for SSO exploitation.
+- Scan Results (3 areas that need to be addressed.
+  - Delivering binaries from third parties.
+Better documentation for binary jars.  )
+  - React jars to move to newer jars to avoid older license.
+  - Other licenses that may not be compatible.
+  - # Need a license waiver
 - Installation changes
+  - Add ZSS (xmem server)

 All, review 1.0 Goals and ensure the document accurately reflects project goals.
 1.0 Discussion and outstanding issues

+Release Dates
+- February 5th, 2019 is target 1.0 GA (verbal agreement by ZLC members present.)

 Release Documents in release branch - are we ready to vote?
 Action: Asked all members to review in prep for 1.0 release.